hjalmardev/pe-projects/journal.md

 4. Daily review (GTD, standup, journal.md, git-push, share insipiration, share TAD progress)

 --
+## 10/30/22
+Today, I'll work through the resources on JSON and style my project so it's ready to go live.

+## 10/29/22
+OK, so lots of great backend work done today!

+Yesterday, I mainly worked on creating a dynamic detail page and making sure the routing worked connected to it + the data being referenced.

+Today, I added validation to my project form, and built a basic data structure in a bit of a preview on CRUD apps.
+I also watched the video on using route-based classes with CSS--which I'll work as soon as I'm done with JSON in a bit.

+## Notes
+- Do dynamic detail templates negatively affect SEO?
+How do search engines access the dynamic data?

+## 10/28/22
+Today, I'm planning and implementing the details page for my framework architecture project with PHP.

+## Notes
+The deatils page could be linked to through the projects page.

+I want the details page to be a list that loads data on all my projects.

+The basic content is:
+1. Title
+2. Description
+3. Link
+4. Date?
+5. In the future: content to fill out the case study

 ## 10/27/22
 For the project: how are the pages going to look like style and structure-wise across different purposes?